Richard Hotchkiss / Hodgkins

 Note 1

-!Note: Richard Hotchkiss , known as Richard of Antingham, was the youngest son of William of Ludlow , lord of the Hawkeswood estate in Shropshire.
+Richard Hotchkiss , known as Richard of Antingham, was the second son of William of Ludlow , lord of the Hawkeswood estate in Shropshire.
 As was customary for younger sons in landed families, Richard appears to have received a substantial inheritance in movable wealth rather than central property.
 He settled in Antingham, Norfolk, where he and his son Simon likely managed the affairs and care of William in his old age.
 William died in Norfolk at the age of 95, suggesting he relocated there in his final years under their care.
 Richard of Antingham’s descendants later expanded holdings into Northamptonshire, marking the start of a new and influential branch of the Hotchkiss family line.
+It is likely he brought his father to Antingham to be near him and his son in his old age, but possibly also to remove him from the area where the Tudors may have been searching for his brother, Sir John.

 !Note: Hodgekins Variant Line Emergence

-The surname Hodgekins appears to originate in Norfolk and nearby counties in the early 1500s, likely as a regional scribal adaptation of Hotchkiss.
+The surname spelling Hodgekins appears to originate in Norfolk and nearby counties in the early 1500s, likely as a regional scribal adaptation of Hotchkiss.
 The use of Hodge as a familiar name in Norfolk may have led local clerks to record unfamiliar names phonetically, producing a soft “g” variant such as Hodgekins, Hodgkins, or Hodgeson.
 This pattern is consistent with the migration of Richard Hotchkiss and his descendants eastward, where multiple records show variant spellings appearing for the first time.
-The timing and geography suggest the Hodgekins line is not a separate origin, but a regional branch of the original Hotchkiss family.
+The timing and geography suggest the Hodgekins name is not a separate origin, but a regional variant of the original Hotchkiss name, picked up by mny others .

 !Note: Likely cared for his father in his old age.